aws/eks-anywhere/docs/content/en/docs/clustermgmt/support/cluster-license.md

 You can view the licenses associated with an EKS Anywhere Enterprise Subscription in the [Amazon EKS Console.](https://console.aws.amazon.com/eks/home#/eks-anywhere)

-Follow the step below to view EKS Anywhere licenses with the AWS CLI.
+Follow the steps below to view EKS Anywhere licenses with the AWS CLI.

 **Get license ARNs based on subscription `name` with the AWS CLI**

 - Replace `region-code` with the AWS Region that hosts your subscription (for example `us-west-2`).
 - Replace `my-subscription` in the `--query` string with the `name` for your subscription.